meghna750/Teams-Clone/README.md

 I have used NodeJS, ExpressJS , MomentJS , Socket.IO ( for realtime chat functionality), WEBRTC ,PeerJS , UUID (to generate random urls for meetings) along with HTML and CSS .

-I have taken reference from - Wbe Dev Simplified, Stack oveeflow(whenever I got stuck it saved me :) ), Traversy Media .
+I have taken reference from - Web Dev Simplified, Stack overflow(whenever I got stuck it saved me :) ), Traversy Media .

 I would like to thank Mr.Osho Bajpai and Mr.Rohan Ankarigari for their constant help and support.